 The Village Clerk prepares and submits the proposed budget to the Mayor and Board of Aldermen prior to the fifteenth day of the fiscal year for which the budget is to be applicable.
 A summary of the proposed budget is published, and the public is notified that the proposed budget is available for public inspection.
 At the same time, a public hearing is called.
 A public hearing is held on the proposed budget at least ten days after publication of the call for a hearing.
-After the holding of the public hearing and completion of all action necessary to finalize and implement the budget, the budget is legally adopted prior to the commencement of the fiscal year.
+After the holding of the public hearing and completion of all action necessary to finalize and implement the budget, the budget is legally adopted prior to the commencement of the fiscal year for which the budget is being adopted.
+All budgetary appropriations lapse at the end of each fiscal year.
 The budget is adopted on a basis consistent with generally accepted accounting principles (GAAP).
 Budgeted amounts included in the accompanying financial statements are as originally adopted or as finally amended by the Village of Turkey Creek.